syncfusion-content/xamarin-docs/Xamarin/Image-Editor/crop.md

 {% endtabs %}

-* For cropping the image in circle or elliptical with specific ratio, specify `ToggleCropping` with ratio argument along with optional parameter as true, which specify the cropping panel should be added as elliptical or rectangle shape.
-Default value is false.
+* To crop an image in a circle or an ellipse with a specific ratio, use `ToggleCropping` with a ratio argument and an optional parameter of true, which specifies whether the cropping panel should be added in an elliptical or rectangle shape.
+The default value is false.

 {% highlight C# %}